Palm Tree vs Palmetto Tree: What’s the Difference?

 Foliage

-Palmetto trees have thick flat leaves that, like the palm tree, can also be about 36 inches long.
-These stiff leaves usually have a star-shaped pattern that gives these trees their name.
+Palmetto trees have thick, flat leaves that, like the palm tree, can also be about 36 inches long.
+These stiff leaves usually have a star-shaped pattern that gives the trees their name.

 Flowers

-Palmetto flowers are similar to palm trees and are dependent on the variety.
-Saw Palmettos produce long sticks with yellowish-white flowers, and the dwarf palmetto creates shorter sticks that extend just beyond the tip of the foliage.
+Saw Palmettos produce long sticks with yellowish-white flowers, and the dwarf palmetto creates shorter sticks extending just beyond the foliage’s tip.

 Fruit

 Palmettos produce a small berry that’s usually less than an inch long.
-Birds and local wildlife often consume this small fruit, and it can be a great way to bring them onto your property.
+Birds and local wildlife often consume it, which can be a great way to bring them onto your property.

 - Inexpensive